sbaier1/prometheus-view-proxy/README.md

 The goal of this application is to provide custom, limited insights into Prometheus metrics for building for example customer-facing metric views.

 The simple routing using the HTTP GET path allows simply hooking this up using an ingress controller on K8s.
+[Gorilla MUX](https://github.com/gorilla/mux) is used as the HTTP router, thus allowing for request parameters (and corresponding templating) as well.

 See [sample.yaml](sample.yaml) for an example configuration file.

 ## Templating

 Currently, only the gotemplate engine is supported, but support for jsonnet is planned.

+## gotemplate functions

+* The [sprig functions](http://masterminds.github.io/sprig/) are available in templates
+* There is also a custom `getLabel(string, Metric) string` function for getting the value of a label from a Prometheus metric as a string.

 ## Deploying